 Making a Donation

-When making a donation, please specify the Adopt an Artifact program or the artifact you wish to adopt.
+When donating, please specify the Adopt an Artifact program or the artifact you wish to adopt.
 Checks can be made out to:

 Friends of the Museum of the Albemarle (FOMOA)